 3) Determine if your fracture surgeon has had experience fixing the fracture you currently have.
 This can be done by both verifying their surgical and physician credentials with the local state board and through reading any patient reviews posted online.
 Most referrals are given based upon prior experience, so if you were referred to them, they are more than likely to have experience in the field.

 If you suffered a fracture for any reason, choosing how to go about your fracture repair may not be the easiest decision for you to make.
 If you follow the above advice and take great care in choosing your fracture surgeon, your fracture is sure to heal in due time.
-Contact us today at Mattalino Orthopaedics and schedule your consultation to visit us in Phoenix, AZ!
+Contact us today at Angelo Mattalino, MD and schedule your consultation to visit us in Phoenix, AZ!